Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

-\item \textbf{Both the vertices $d$ and $e$ have one neighbor in $S_1$.} Suppose $a$ is the common neighbor of $d$ and $e$ (see Figure \ref{6-4}(iii)).
-Similarly as before, $a$ cannot have an outer edge, and $d$ and $e$ can have one outer edge each.
-If the vertices $d$ and $e$ are adjacent, $d$ and $e$ have no outer edges.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $11+2_{\text{out of $S_1$}}+2_{\text{out of $d,e$}}=15$.
-If $a$ and $b$ (or $c$) are adjacent, then $b$ (or $c$) does not have an outer edge.
-Otherwise, we find an $S_{3,3}$ with $yb$ (or $yc$) as the backbone.
-Similarly for the inner edge $bc$.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $11+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+2_{\text{out of $d,e$}}=15$.
-Suppose $a$ is the neighbor of $d$ and $c$ is the neighbor of $e$ (see Figure \ref{6-4}(iv)).
-Similarly as before, $a$ and $c$ both cannot have an outer edge, and $d$ and $e$ can have one outer edge each.
-If the vertices $d$ and $e$ are adjacent, then both of them have no outer edges.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $11+1_{\text{out of $S_1$}}+2_{\text{out of $d,e$}}=14$.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Similarly for the inner edge $bc$.
-The vertices $a$ and $c$ can be adjacent without any other constraints.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $11+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+2_{\text{out of $d,e$}}=15$.
+Without loss of generality, suppose $a$ is the neighbor of $d$ while $c$ is the neighbor of $e$ (see Figure \ref{6-4}(iv)).
+Similarly, as before, the vertices $a$ and $c$ cannot have a neighbor in $V(G)\backslash H$, and $d$ and $e$ can have at most one neighbor in $V(G)\backslash H$ each.
+If the vertices $d$ and $e$ are adjacent, they cannot have a neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $11+1+2=14$.
+If $a$ and $b$ are adjacent, then $b$ does not have a neighbor in $V(G)\backslash H$.
+Similarly, for the edge $bc$.
+The vertices $a$ and $c$ can be adjacent without any constraints.
+Thus, if there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $11+2+2=15$.

-\item \textbf{One of the vertices $d$ or $e$ has two neighbors in $S_1$, while the other has none.} Suppose $d$ is neighbor of $a$ and $c$, while $e$ has no neighbors in $S_1$ (see Figure \ref{6-4}(v)).
-The vertex $d$ does not have any outer edge.
-Similarly as before, the vertices $a$ and $c$ cannot have an outer edge, whereas $e$ can have two outer edges.
-If $d$ and $e$ are adjacent, then $e$ can have only one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $11+1_{\text{out of $S_1$}}+2_{\text{out of $e$}}=14$.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Similarly for the inner edge $bc$.
-The vertices $a$ and $c$ can be adjacent without any other constraints.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $11+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+2_{\text{out of $e$}}=15$.
+\item \textbf{One of the vertices $d$ or $e$ has two neighbors in $S_1$, while the other has none.} Without loss of generality, suppose $d$ is the neighbor of $a$ and $c$, while $e$ has no neighbors in $S_1$ (see Figure \ref{6-4}(v)).
+The vertex $d$ cannot have a neighbor in $V(G)\backslash H$.
+Similarly, as before, the vertices $a$ and $c$ cannot have a neighbor in $V(G)\backslash H$, whereas $e$ can have at most two neighbors in $V(G)\backslash H$.
+If $d$ and $e$ are adjacent, then $e$ can have at most one neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $11+1+2=14$.
+If $a$ and $b$ are adjacent, then $b$ does not have a neighbor in $V(G)\backslash H$.
+Similarly, for the edge $bc$.
+The vertices $a$ and $c$ can be adjacent without any constraints.
+Thus, if there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $11+2+2=15$.